-- Question: If paternity tests show that I cannot be excluded as the child's father, do I automatically have visitation rights and have the same custody rights as the mother? - Answer: No. Georgia law requires that a child be legitimated by the father before the father can request custody and visitation rights through the court system. - Question: Who has custody of the child after both parents sign the Paternity Acknowledgment form? - Answer: O.C.G.A. §19-7-22(g)(1): " ...
-Custody of the child shall remain in the mother unless or until a court order is entered addressing the issue of custody. ..."
-O.C.G.A. §19-7-25: Only the mother of a child born out of wedlock is entitled to his custody, unless the father legitimates him as provided in entitled to his custody, unless the father legitimates him as provided in Code Section 19-7-22.
+Question: Answer: If genetic tests show that I cannot be excluded as the child's father, do I automatically have visitation rights and have the same custody rights as the mother?
+No. Georgia law requires that a child be legitimated by the father before the father can request custody and visitation rights through the court system.
+Question: Who has custody of the child after both parents sign the Paternity Acknowledgment form?
+Answer: O.C.G.A. § 19-7-22(g)(1): " Custody of the child shall remain in the mother unless or until a court order is entered addressing the issue of custody" O.C.G.A. § 19-7-25: Only the mother of a child born out of wedlock is entitled to his custody, unless the father legitimates him as provided in Code Section 19-7-22.
 Otherwise, the mother may exercise all parental power over the child.

-- Question: The dad signed the Paternity Acknowledgment form and now wants custody of the child.
-What should he do to obtain legal custody of the child? - Answer: His next action would be to file a petition with a Superior Court to obtain legal custody of the child and seek legal guidance.
+Question: The dad signed the Paternity Acknowledgment form and now wants custody of the child.
+What should he do to obtain legal custody of the child?
+Answer: a) If the father signed the legitimation section of the Paternity Acknowledgment Form, his next action would be to file a petition with a Superior Court to obtain legal custody of the child. b) If the father did not sign the legitimation section of the Paternity Acknowledgment Form, his next action would be to file a petition with a Superior Court to legitimate the child and obtain legal custody.